Chart Color Schemes

 Rosslea shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 28.3% among residents aged 15+, surpassing the SA4 region average of 20.1% and that of Rest of Qld (20.6%).
-Bachelor degrees are most prevalent at 20.7%, followed by postgraduate qualifications (4.6%) and graduate diplomas (3.0%).
-Vocational credentials are also prominent, with 35.4% of residents aged 15+ holding such qualifications – advanced diplomas at 10.2% and certificates at 25.2%.
+The area's educational profile is notable regionally, with university qualification rates of 28.3% among residents aged 15+, surpassing the SA4 region average of 20.1% and that of Rest of Qld (20.6%).
+Bachelor degrees are most common at 20.7%, followed by postgraduate qualifications at 4.6% and graduate diplomas at 3.0%.
+Trade and technical skills are prominent, with 35.4% of residents aged 15+ holding vocational credentials – advanced diplomas at 10.2% and certificates at 25.2%.

-Educational participation is high, with 28.0% of residents currently enrolled in formal education.
-This includes 8.7% in tertiary education, 7.1% in primary education, and 6.8% pursuing secondary education.
+Educational participation is notably high, with 28.0% of residents currently enrolled in formal education, including 8.7% in tertiary education, 7.1% in primary education, and 6.8% pursuing secondary education.

 Frequently Asked Questions - Education